Glenesk Folk Museum

 Glenesk Folk Museum is a museum located in the Glen Esk valley, in Tarfside, Angus, Scotland.
 It is about 9 mi north of the village of Edzell.
 It is housed in a former shooting lodge, known as 'The Retreat', which used to belong to the Earls of Dalhousie.
 The museum contains artefacts and documents related to the history of the surrounding area.
-It also has a shop selling locally produced gifts and a tearoom.
-The museum organises demonstrations of local skills and crafts.

 History

 The Museum was established in 1955 by Greta Michie, a local schoolteacher who was inspired by folk museums in Scandinavia.
 The building used for the museum, known as 'the Retreat', had been constructed as a retirement cottage in the 1840s by Captain J.E.
 Wemyss.
 It was later expanded and used as a shooting lodge, and later a summer house by the Earls of Dalhousie, before falling into disuse.
 Lord and Lady Dalhousie assisted with the establishment of the museum on this site.

 The museum was refurbished and expanded in 2007.